 - 🔴 131 Spain caps (4th all-time)

 Iniesta seemed to effortlessly glide across the pitch like a ballerina, making the game of football look ridiculously easy.
-He made his Champions League debut on this day in 2002 and it's a competition where he built a reputation as one of the greatest that ever played the game.
+If defenders dared to blink they'd miss him as he pirouetted into space that they just didn't have the imagination to occupy.
+One of the greatest that ever played the game.